WEIRDLabUW/submitit-tools/README.md

     debug_mode: bool = False

     # If not debugging:
-    slurm_account: str = "weirdlab"  # This is the account to which the job is ran from
+    slurm_account: str = "weirdlab"  # This is the account to which the job is run from
     slurm_ntasks_per_node: int = 1  # The number of tasks per node.
-You should keep this as 1 unless running distributed training
+You should keep this as one unless running distributed training
-    slurm_gpus_per_node: str = "a40:1"  # The number of gpus that the job will take, can be of form 1 or type:#
+    slurm_gpus_per_node: str = "a40:1"  # The number of GPUs that the job will take can be of form 1 or type:#
     slurm_nodes: int = 1  # The number of nodes utilized
     slurm_name: str = "experiment"  # This is the name of the job that shows up on squeue
     timeout_min: int = (4 * 60) - 1  # This is the timeout in minutes
     cpus_per_task: int = 4  # This is the number of cpus per task
-    mem_gb: int = 10  # This is the amount of ram required per node
+    mem_gb: int = 10  # This is the amount of RAM required per node
     slurm_partition: str = "ckpt-all"  # This is the partition to which the job is submitted
     slurm_constraint: str = None # the constraints on the nodes that you need (i.e. gpu types), like "l40s|a40"
     # This is the extra parameter dictionary where args become SBATCH commands.
-Probably do not need to use but if you do, it will be written like --SBATCH key=value in the submitted bash script.
+You probably do not need to use but if you do, it will be written like --SBATCH key=value in the submitted bash script.

     slurm_additional_parameters: dict = field(default_factory=lambda: {})